leonardr/botfriend/README.md

 $ botfriend.post
 ```

-Example Bot just told a joke, and (as you told it in `bot.yaml`) it's
+Number Jokes just told a joke, and (as you told it in `bot.yaml`) it's
 only supposed to tell one joke an hour.

 By specifying a directory name on the command line, you can make